Search

 About the Author

-HARVEY AMANI WHITFIELD is Assistant Professor of History at the University of Vermont.
+Harvey Amani Whitfield is Professor of Black American history at the University of Calgary.

 Other Recent Titles